mkdocstrings/griffe/docs/guide/users/navigating.md

 ## Object visibility

-Each object has fields that are related to visibility of the API.
+Each object has fields that are related to their visibility within the API.

 - [`is_public`][griffe.Object.is_public]: whether this object is public (destined to be consumed by your users).
 For module-level objects, Griffe considers that the object is public if:
     - it is listed in its parent module's `__all__` attribute